Drum Transcription: “The Price” — David Garibaldi with Tower of Power

 Also involving paradiddle-diddles are the 32nd notes that we see at the start of the second page:

-Take note of the China cymbal; with the album being released in 1970, this is a pretty early use of a China, outside of jazz.
+Take note of the China cymbal; with the album being released in 1970, this is, bizarrely, one of the earliest uses of a China that I know of, outside of jazz.
 A fun piece of trivia to impress your friends with before they stare at you awkwardly.